AndreVallestero/price/README.md

 ## Features
 * Create a new user or use an existing one
+* Option to setup hostname and host IPs
 * Option to setup auto-login after boot
 * Option to setup auto-startx after login
 * Option to generate a sorted mirrorlist